jericksen/Capstone/README.md

      <img src="images/Hour_dist._1_4.png" width="650" height="350">
 </p>

 The distributions for classes 7 & 8 showed significant similarities when compared to classes 1 & 4.
-These similarities offer  evidence that perhaps the hour feature difficult for the model differentiate between the two classes leading to the higher levels of missclassification between the classes.
+These similarities offer  evidence that perhaps the hour feature difficult for the model to differentiate between the two classes leading to the higher levels of misclassification between the classes.

 I performed a similar analysis with the 2nd and 3rd most important features (latitude and longitude) and found class 7 & 8 exhibited similar distributions with respect to classes 1 and 4: